RVel37/validation-dataset/README.md

 In order to use these variants as our BamSurgeon input, they must be formatted as a BED file with the following columns:
 `chr    start   end VAF alt`

-In subdirectory `preprocess`:
+Preprocessing scripts (`/preprocess`):

 R script `modifydata.R`:
-- Cleans Crystal Report CSV, removing duplicated/incomplete entries
+- Cleans Crystal Report `csv`, removing duplicated/incomplete entries
-- Extracts SNVs (removing indels which are not accepted by BamSurgeon's `addsnvs.py`)
+- Extracts SNVs (removing indels which are not accepted by BamSurgeon's `addsnv.py`)
 - Outputs new `tsv` files with sample lookup details for DNAnexus and variant metadata
 - Produces separate male and female `tsv` files to allow for creation of two family trios (for accurate handling of X-linked variants)